 If you're caught using a speaker on a plane by security staff, they could confiscate it and charge you with interfering with the safety of the aircraft.

 Is It Possible To Fly With Two Or More Speakers?

 You can take two small portable speakers or even one soundbar into the plane cabin.
 However, you cannot take anything larger than a laptop computer.
 If you want to bring along something bigger, you'll have to check it in.

+The rules are simple.
+You can bring two small speakers or one soundbar.
+But you cannot bring anything larger than a laptop.
 If you're bringing a laptop, make sure it weighs no more than 10 kilograms.
 And if you're carrying a checked bag, it must weigh no more than 20 kilograms.